 The Chimp Paradox is really about managing emotions (a product of our inner ‘chimp’) and using reasoning (our ‘human’ quality).
 Peters is a psychiatrist who specialises in sports performance and he is concerned with helping people to understand and manage their emotions and thoughts.
 This is quite a quirky book that lies somewhere between the drier science of Your Brain at Work and the warm, feel-good The Mindful-Path.
 Peters teaching skills are clear: the book is full of diagrams and metaphors.
 His models are easy to understand and fun to read.

-If you like the idea of being coached, and you are ready to take up a new perspective on your performance, The Chimp Paradox might be the best book for you.
+If you like the idea of being coached, and you are ready to take up a new perspective on your performance, The Chimp Paradox might be one of the best self help books for expats.
 It has been described as a ‘mind programme’, so be prepared to start reprogramming the way you respond to your emotions!

-Books for Developing Calmness and Responding to Anger
+Self Help Books for Expats for Developing Calmness and Responding to Anger

 Wildmind: A Step by Step Guide to Meditation by Bodhipaksa